ahmad-zurih/rag-framework/readme.md

     * `model_name`: This specifies the pre-trained model used for creating the embedding vectors
     * `vector_db`: This defines the type of vector database to use.
 Currently, only `'chromaDB'` is supported
     * `collection_name`: This specifies the name of the collection within the vector database
-    * `data_language`: This specifies the language of your data (e.g., "english", "french", etc.)
+    * `data_language`: This specifies the language of your data (e.g., "english", "french", etc.) Choose the one that matches your data.
-    * `chunk_size`: This determines the number of sentences processed together when creating the vector database
+    * `chunk_size`: This determines the number of sentences processed together when creating the vector database.
+You can adjust this value based on your data size and hardware capabilities.
+    * `overlap_size`: This determines the number of sentences overlaped between the chunk and the next chunk.
+This is useful to not lose semantic of chunks when splitting the text.
+The value must be lower than the chunk_size.

 6.  **Create vector database:**